The submission period is now Open. We are accepting Applications.

-The Mental Health and Recovery Services Board (MHRSB) of Lucas County is a governmental entity responsible for planning, funding, monitoring and evaluating services and programs for residents with serious mental and emotional disorders and addictions.
-Funds come from various sources including the federal and state government, and our local levies.
+The Mental Health and Recovery Services Board (MHRSB) of Lucas County is a governmental entity responsible for planning, funding, monitoring, and evaluating services and programs for residents with serious mental and emotional disorders and addictions.
+Funds come from various sources, including the federal and state government and our local levies.
 The mission of MHRSB is to “cultivate a high quality, efficient, and accountable network of community assets dedicated to reducing the impact of mental illness and addiction.

 *MHRSB defines grassroots organizations as those developed and/or operated at the community level with individuals or groups indigenous to the community.
-Grassroots organizations include of individuals empowered to identify their own needs, define their own goals and the strategies for achieving them.
+Grassroots organizations include of individuals empowered to identify their own needs, and define their own goals and the strategies for achieving them.

-FY 23 MHRSB Mini Grant Funding Priorities:
+MHRSB Mental Wellness Community Grant Funding Priorities:

 - Programs that offer activities and/or services that reduce the impact of mental illness and addiction on individuals and families.